Feeling Cold Often: Root Causes and Support Strategies

 Thyroid Labs

-As you’ve learned, hypothyroidism may increase your risk of feeling cold often, and problems with your thyroid hormone can affect other hormones as well that may impact your fertility.
+As you’ve learned, hypothyroidism may increase your risk of feeling cold often, and problems with your thyroid hormone can affect other hormones as well which may impact your fertility.
 I recommend a full thyroid panel, including TSH, T4, T3, Free T4, Free T3, TPO Ab, and TG Ab.

 It is important to review these with a functional health practitioner to make sure you are producing and converting enough active thyroid hormones.
 In particular, your TSH should be under 3 uIU/mL and your free T3 levels should be between 3-4 pg/mL